-Readings in the Garden is a public reading and discussion space, curated by Katelynn Dunn and selected by anonymous gallery for public programming of the exhibition 7 gardens.
-It touches on critical issues that affect the US and global societal and class ecosystems.
-Situating the garden as a place for fruitful dialogue about subjects such as racism, hierarchical class constructions, body politics, and sexism, one artist was chosen to read a philosophical text followed by a discussion and Q&A session with the audience.
+Readings in the Garden was a public reading and discussion space, curated by Katelynn Dunn and selected by anonymous gallery for public programming of the exhibition 7 gardens.
+Its purpose was to create a space of discourse about critical issues.
+Situating the garden as a place for fruitful exchange, an artist was chosen to read a text followed by a discussion and Q&A session with the audience.

-Sunday October 23, 2022 - Karen Dias reads an excerpt from Elaine Scarry’s The Body in Pain
+Reading: excerpt from Elaine Scarry’s The Body in Pain

-Script: Readings in the Garden
+Readings in the Garden

-Date: October 23 @ 2 – 4 pm
+October 23 @ 2 – 4 pm

 Today Karen Dias is going to read an excerpt from Elain Scarry’s book The Body in Pain.
 She’s reading an excerpt from Chapter 2 titled “The Structure of War: The Juxtaposition of Injured Bodies and Unanchored Issues.”
 The aim is to create a platform for discussion about war imagery and media ecology.